Tobias Lear meticulously recorded the details of George Washington’s death, but was strangely silent about the events leading to his own.

-Lear was known to suffer from headaches and depression.
+Lear suffered from headaches and depression.
 He was dogged by accusations about Washington’s papers and the Treaty of Tripoli.
 He had only reluctantly accepted his job as chief accountant for the U.S. War Department, having hoped for a Cabinet post.

 On Oct.
 11, 1816, Tobias Lear shot himself in the head with a pistol.
 His son Benjamin found him in his Georgetown home, the bloodied gun still in his hand.
 No note was found, nor did Lear leave an official will.

 The mystery of his death remains to this day.

 This story was updated in 2020.